910.4 ITS Achitecture

 The Regional ITS architecture requires 4 years to develop, starting on the date of the region’s first ITS project or from the date of the final rule where there are existing systems.
 The Regional ITS architecture develops and implements procedures and responsibilities for maintaining architecture databases, as needs evolve within the region.

-- Portions of the regional ITS architecture being implemented
+- Identify portions of the regional ITS architecture being implemented

-- Identification of applicable ITS standards and testing procedures
+- Identify applicable ITS standards and test procedures (Table 910.4.5.3 for applicable standards)

-- Procedures and resources necessary for operations and management of the system
+- Procedures and resources necessary for Operations and Maintenance of the system.

 910.4.1.3 Impact of Rules on Missouri

 Apart from being required for federal funding, a regional ITS architecture provides a useful planning reference as it gives insight into stakeholders needs during development and design phases of ITS projects.
 The USDOT recommends and lends guidance for projects using federal funds to have appropriate references to previously developed regional and/or project level architectures.
 Therefore, it is always in good practice for a project implementation plan to have proper architecture documentation to avoid deployment delays due to architecture compliance.